raspdevpy/ccdoc/guide/Trigger/serverboost.md

 ### Let's create the server boost trigger command
 ![](https://i.imgur.com/9AOu4J4.png)

-Notice, that we left trigger value blank, because we want it to trigger for both cases we will know if user boosted or unboosted with `$isBoosting`
+Notice that we left trigger value blank, because we want it to trigger for both cases we will know if user boosted or unboosted with `$isBoosting`

 ### Output (When boosting)